Three Must-Visit North Fork Wineries

 The winery offers a range of tasting experiences, from their dry, crisp Chenin Blanc (a rarity in the region and still the benchmark for New York State) to their classic Bordeaux-style blends and special reserve bottlings that show the ageability of Long Island wines.
 Everything is estate-bottled, meaning the grapes are grown, harvested, fermented, and bottled right on the property.

-The tasting room, in a rustic-elegant barn, and the deck overlooking the vines are ideal places to linger with a glass.
-And here’s a tip: don’t miss out on tasting Kareem’s latest project: a “minimalist cabernet franc,” fermented with wild yeast and without any added sulfites—a pure, juicy yet savory expression of the grape.
+Here’s a wine tasting tip: Don’t miss out on tasting Kareem Massoud’s latest project: a “minimalist cabernet franc,” fermented with wild yeast and without any added sulfites.
+This is a pure, juicy yet savory expression of the grape.

 To learn more and book a visit: paumanok.com.